TedLeRoy/katacoda-scenarios/hello-world/step8.md

 If both of those things are set up correctly, check the entries in `/var/log/auth.log`.

-You may want to grep for entries starting with
+You may want to grep for entries containing fail or the username you're trying to log in with.

+You've configured and tested key based authentication on Ubuntu.
+Great work!